metio/ilo/docs/content/shell/options.md

 ## `--mount-project-dir`

 The `--mount-project-dir` option can be used to toggle whether the current directory should be mounted into the container.
+The location inside the container is specified with `--working-dir`.

 ```console
 # mount current directory into container